AbdulRahman7862/gemups-ui/GUEST_USER_INITIALIZATION_FIX.md

 - Removed unused imports (`initializeGuestUserAction`, `getAuthToken`)
 - Simplified the component to focus on its core functionality

-### 4. Updated AuthInitializer
+### 5. Enhanced Sign-Up Form

-Modified the `AuthInitializer` to work better with the new guest user flow:
+Updated the sign-up form to properly handle guest user initialization:

-**File**: `src/components/common/AuthInitializer.tsx`
+**File**: `src/components/auth/SignUpForm.tsx`

 **Changes**:
-- Removed `/proxy` and `/proxy/detail` from public routes (since guest users can access them)
-- Updated comments to clarify the authentication flow
-- Maintained existing functionality for regular user authentication
+- Added `clearUserLoggedOutFlag()` call when user clicks "Continue as Guest"
+- Ensures consistent behavior with sign-in form
+- Properly handles the logout state reset

 ## How It Works Now

 ### Scenario 1: New User Visits Website
 1. User visits `https://yourdomain.com/`
 2. Middleware redirects to `/proxy`
+3. `AuthInitializer` allows access (proxy is now public route)
-3. `GuestUserInitializer` detects no token and no user
+4. `GuestUserInitializer` detects no token and no user
-4. Automatically calls `initializeGuestUserAction`
+5. Automatically calls `initializeGuestUserAction`
-5. Creates new guest user with device UID
+6. Creates new guest user with device UID
-6. User can immediately browse and use the app
+7. User can immediately browse and use the app

 ### Scenario 2: Existing Guest User Returns
 1. User visits `https://yourdomain.com/`
 2. Middleware redirects to `/proxy`
+3. `AuthInitializer` allows access (proxy is now public route)
-3. `GuestUserInitializer` detects existing token but no user in Redux
+4. `GuestUserInitializer` detects existing token but no user in Redux
-4. Automatically calls `initializeGuestUserAction`
+5. Automatically calls `initializeGuestUserAction`
-5. Logs in existing guest user using device UID
+6. Logs in existing guest user using device UID
-6. User's previous data (cart, orders, etc.) is restored
+7. User's previous data (cart, orders, etc.) is restored

 ### Scenario 3: User Clicks "Continue as Guest"
 1. User goes to `/signin` or `/signup`
 2. Clicks "Continue as Guest" button
 3. `SignInForm` or `SignUpForm` calls `initializeGuestUserAction`
-4. Guest user is created/logged in
+4. Guest user is created/logged in using existing device UID
 5. User is redirected to `/proxy`

 ### Scenario 4: User Has Logged Out